-If you suffer from snoring, daytime sleepiness, headaches and chronic fatigue, ask your family physician about Obstructive Sleep Apnea (OSA).
+Do you suffer from snoring, daytime sleepiness, headaches and chronic fatigue?
+If so, it might be time to ask your family physician about Obstructive Sleep Apnea (OSA).

 OSA is a serious disorder that causes you to stop breathing for periods of time while you sleep, but thanks to systems like CPAP (Continuous Positive Airway Pressure), BiPAP or Auto Adjusting units, OSA is treatable.

 If you or a family member notice that you display any of these symptoms, please contact Family 1st for an assessment:

 Poor concentration or memory loss

 Gasping or choking during sleep

 Family 1st Medical is able to provide (Level III) Sleep Testing to help determine if you may have OSA.
 This small, easy to use unit records information about your sleeping position, oxygen level and the flow of air in your airways as you sleep in the comfort of your own bed.
 The report is sent to a Specialist for interpretation, and then on to your family physician.